LoPalma/juno-lang/README.md

-# C-like JVM Language
+# Juno Programming Language

-An interpreted C-like strongly typed programming language that targets the JVM.
+A modern C-like programming language with advanced type safety, targeting the JVM.

 ## Project Overview

-This project implements a complete compiler/interpreter for a C-like programming language that generates JVM bytecode.
-The language features strong static typing, C-style syntax, and modern language constructs while leveraging the JVM's runtime capabilities.
+This project implements a complete compiler for the Juno programming language that generates JVM bytecode.
+Juno features strong static typing with smart type inference, C-style syntax, and modern language constructs while leveraging the JVM's runtime capabilities.

 ## Features